suryatheja006/AlgoTradingBacktester/README.md

 - **Run Backtest**: Self-explanatory

 #### Status & Logs
 Will display any errors you might encounter during the backtesting.
 You may also find errors in the terminal.
-If you can't figure it out then ask a mentor.

 #### Interactive Results